 Hillsboro is a somewhat small city located in the state of Ohio.
 With a population of 6,557 people and four constituent neighborhoods, Hillsboro is the 222nd largest community in Ohio.

-The citizens of Hillsboro are slightly less educated than the national average of 21.84% for the average city or town: 13.96% of adults in Hillsboro have a bachelor's degree or advanced degree
+The citizens of Hillsboro are slightly less educated than the national average of 21.84% for the average city or town: 15.72% of adults in Hillsboro have a bachelor's degree or advanced degree

-The per capita income in Hillsboro in 2010 was $17,625, which is low income relative to Ohio and the nation.
-This equates to an annual income of $70,500 for a family of four.
+The per capita income in Hillsboro in 2010 was $17,500, which is low income relative to Ohio and the nation.
+This equates to an annual income of $70,000 for a family of four.

+Hillsboro is a somewhat ethnically-diverse city.
 The people who call Hillsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillsboro residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hillsboro include Irish, English, Scottish, and Dutch.

 The most common language spoken in Hillsboro is English.
 Other important languages spoken here include Chinese and Spanish.